adamd9/wmscimify/README.md

  - DOES NOT support a soft-delete (which occurs when a user is removed from the Azure App, but not removed from Azure AD)
  - DOES NOT support the Groups endpoints

+## TODO <a name = "todo"></a>

+ - Support assigning systems (yet)
+ - Support a soft-delete by implementing a pseudo-active status whereby a use is inactivated by removign all of their assigned systems.